CommunityNHS IVF Eligibility CalculatorAbout us

 But there's a problem, because getting NHS-funded treatment is actually more complicated than many people realise.

-To understand why, it's first important to understand that the healthcare services you receive - including fertility treatment - are funded and determined at a regional level, by bodies like integrated care boards (ICBs).
+To understand why, it's first important to understand that the healthcare services you receive on the NHS — including fertility treatment — are funded and determined at a regional level, by bodies like integrated care boards (ICBs) if you live in England.
+Scotland, Wales and Northern Ireland each have a different, nationwide policy.

 What’s an integrated care board (ICB) and why do they matter?